kaindoh/Autolib-Project/README.md

 Checking for:
   Duplicates
   Missing values

-Making the column names uniform filtring the data to weekday only gettinh labels for days of the week
+Making the column names uniform

+filtering the data to weekday only

+getting labels for days of the week

 Checking for outliers

 # Data Visualization